 Even though this delicious dinner recipe is a whole meal by itself, you can get an extra serving of vegetables when you serve it with a side salad like arugula or spinach salad and a warm loaf of crusty bread.

-- If the chicken breasts are large, cut them in half ensuring they are in similar size so that they will cook evenly.
+• If the chicken breasts are large, cut them in half, ensuring they are similar in size so they will cook evenly.

 Yes, you can make sheet pan recipes in any large skillet.
 The skillet needs to be large enough to fit all of the ingredients in an even layer.